 - Using scraper, form dough into loaf (will take another 6 or so kneads).
 Transfer loaf to parchment-lined cookie sheet.
 Cover with plastic.
 Let rise 1.5 hours.
 If it starts to split or if a poked indentation doesn’t fill in, it’s ready to bake.

 - Remove pot from oven.
 Score top of loaf.
-Lift with parchment paper and lower into pot (paper goes into pot with bread).
+Lift with parchment paper and lower into pot.
 Cover.
-Bake at 500 degrees for 30 minutes.
+Bake at 510 degrees for 30 minutes.
 Remove lid.
 Lower temperature to 470.
 Bake another 20 minutes.